Outlook and risk factors

 Swedish Match has substantial sales in the US, with products sourced from local US production facilities and imports from Swedish Match’s production facilities in the Dominican Republic and in Sweden.
-Swedish Match also has operations in Brazil, Norway and EMU member countries.
-Consequently, changes in import duties as well as in exchange rates of the euro, Norwegian krone, Brazilian real, the Dominican peso and in particular the US dollar may adversely affect the Group’s results of operations, cash flow, financial condition or relative price competitiveness in the future.
+Swedish Match also has operations in Brazil, Denmark, Norway, the Philippines and EMU member countries.
+Consequently, changes in import duties as well as in exchange rates of the euro, Norwegian krone, Danish krone, Brazilian real, the Dominican peso and in particular the US dollar may adversely affect the Group’s results of operations, cash flow, financial condition or relative price competitiveness in the future.
 Such effects may occur both in local currencies and when such local currencies are translated into Swedish currency for purposes of financial reporting.

-Regulatory developments and fiscal changes related to tobacco, corporate income and other taxes, as well as to the marketing, sale and consumption of tobacco products, in the countries where the Group is operating may have an adverse effect on Swedish Match results of operations.
+Regulatory developments and fiscal changes related to tobacco and other nicotine products, corporate income and other taxes, as well as to the marketing, sale and consumption of tobacco products and other products containing nicotine in the countries where the Group is operating may have an adverse effect on Swedish Match financial results.

-For a further description of risk factors affecting Swedish Match, see the Report of the Board of Directors in the published Swedish Match annual report for 2017.
+For a further description of risk factors affecting Swedish Match, see the Effects from COVID-19 above as well as the Risk and risk management section in the Report of the Board of Directors in the Swedish Match annual report for 2021.